 Webinar #1: Lessons for Evaluating the Medium & Longer Term Impacts of CGIAR Informed Innovations That Have Gone To Scale: The Promise of Commons Experience in India

+The first webinar of this series took place on January 20th at 1 pm CET.
 Presenters shared their experience in designing a robust impact evaluation of long-term, large-scale impacts of an institutional innovation in India to strengthen community management of natural resources.
 The webinar focused on lessons learned during the proposal preparation, the challenges faced, and how the study team overcame them to complete a fundable proposal.

 - Karl Hughes, Impact Evaluation Specialist, World Agroforestry Centre (ICRAF)